haiderinam/haiderinam/README.md

 - 👋 Hi, I’m @haiderinam
-- 👀 I’m a Biomedical Engineering PhD student at Penn State, expecting to defend this year (2022)
+- 👀 I’m a Biomedical Engineering PhD student at Penn State
 - 🌱 I’m currently working on functional genomics screens of drug resistance in cancer...
 - 💞️ I’m looking to collaborate on drug resistance in cancer research, CRISPR base editing libraries, and deep sequencing techniques in functional genomics screens...
 - 📫 How to reach me: haider.inam1@gmail.com or at 434-409-0216